Working with a Cloud database locally

 Explanation on how to work with an Umbraco Cloud database locally, connecting to your local database using Visual Studio and working with custom tables in the Cloud database

-This article will cover how you can connect to the database of your project that you have locally on your machine and it will also cover how you can work with custom table with Umbraco Cloud.
+This article covers how you can connect to the database of your local project and how you can work with custom tables on Umbraco Cloud.

 Connecting to your local Umbraco installation